Pistoccu bread is a typical product from the Ogliastra region and Sardinia center; it’s very crunchy and versatile.

 Its name comes from the fact that it’s cooked twice: after being baked once, it’s baked again to make it golden and crunchy.

-To make pistoccu bread, start by mixing the two types of flour in a large bowl, add mother yeast, activate it in a little water, and then add 200ml of lukewarm salted water.
+To make pistoccu bread, start by mixing the two types of flour in a large bowl, adding mother yeast, activating it in a bit of water, and adding 200ml of lukewarm salted water.

 Mix with your hands until the dough is smooth and stretchy, then create loaves and let them rest for 20 minutes in the cold oven, leaving on the light.